-In recent days the Company has received and accepted an offer for its shares in SGL.
-The resultant surplus from the sale will be reflected in the financial statements for 2020, the year in which, implicitly, the Company's stake in Siberian regained its underlying value.
+Early in 2021 the Company received and accepted an offer for its shares in SGL.
+The resultant surplus from the sale, amounting to £488,000, which have been used by the CVA Supervisor to make an interim payment to creditors, will be reflected in the 2021 financial statements.